ayaanqui/expression-resolver/README.md

 11.869604401089358
 ```

-This calculator also supports any amount of nested parentheses, with support for detecting mismatching pairs
+Nested parentheses, with support for detecting mismatching pairs

 ```
 >> 1+((((((((((((1-1))))+2+2))))))))